 - Reproduction and fertility

 - Motor control

 In order to assist with symptoms associated with endometriosis, new research has shown cannabinoids can not only assist with pain relief and inflammation but also:

 Apoptosis is a process of programmed cell death in which cells are normally organized to be removed by the body’s immune cells.
 Unfortunately, this process seems to be impaired in those with endometriosis.
 This is where cannabinoids, specifically tetrahydrocannabinol (THC), can assist in preventing unwanted cell growth.
 This has been most commonly recognized in assisting with the limitation of unwanted cell growth in cancer patients.
 Similar research in mice have shown that activating THC receptors inhibit endometriotic tissue from growing and spreading.

 Researchers have studied what is known as an “endocannabinoid deficiency”, which is a lack of endocannabinoid activity in the brain.
 The term “clinical endocannabinoid deficiency syndrome” is thought to be linked to medical conditions such as fibromyalgia, endometriosis, Multiple Sclerosis (MS), seizure disorders, chronic fatigue, irritable bowel syndrome, and more.
-One local Australian survey/study has shown that women using cannabis to treat endometriosis were finding relief in their symptoms.
+One local Australian survey/study has shown that those using cannabis to treat endometriosis were finding relief in their symptoms.

 Endocannabinoids assist with regulating nerve growth, and act on receptors in the reproductive system.
 Cannabidiol (CBD) can assist patients by limiting the activation of nerves that cause endometriotic lesions and reduce the growth / inhibit the nerve fibers of endometrial growth.

 CBD has been noted to be as effective as Advil in studies in regards to battling inflammation, and has a much smaller side effect profile.